BrilliantPhoenix2024/BrilliantPhoenix2024/README.md

 Hi there 👋 I'm Atefeh.

- 🔭 I’m currently working on Django and Python.
+ 🔭 I’m currently working on Django and ReactJS.

- 🌱 I’m currently learning Js and ReactJS.
+ 🌱 I’m currently learning SQL.

  📫 How to reach me: atefeh.mohammadi.dinani@outlook.com